LIBREhub/napari-LatAm-workshop-2023/docs/intro.md

 ## Feedback and support

-If you have any questions, please use the anonymous etherpad (see email) or create a [github issue](https://github.com/BiAPoL/Image-data-science-with-Python-and-Napari-EPFL2022/issues).
+If you have any questions, please create a [github issue](https://github.com/BiAPoL/Image-data-science-with-Napari-and-Python-LatAm2023/issues).
-Alternatively, open a thread on [image.sc](https://image.sc), put a link to the lesson or exercise you want to ask a question about and tag @haesleinhuepf.
+Alternatively, open a thread on [image.sc](https://image.sc).

 ## Acknowledgements